 Luckily, we have been working on a solution.
-Eurora’s Artificial Intelligence (AI) can automatically choose the correct HS code for a product based on the product description and fill in the electronic declaration customs need.
+Eurora’s Artificial Intelligence (AI) automatically chooses the correct HS code for a product based on the product description and fill in the electronic declaration customs need.

-This is an automated classification service built on top of an extensive science backed AI engine which automatically matches product descriptions with HS-6 codes in under 100 milliseconds.
-Euror ‘s AI engine currently processes over 350 million product descriptions.
+This is an automated classification service.
+Eurora built the service on top of an extensive science-backed AI engine which automatically matches product descriptions with HS-6 codes in under 100 milliseconds.
+Eurora ‘s AI engine currently processes over 350 million product descriptions.
 And we are continuously expanding our database of different product descriptions.